lumeland/lume.land/docs/creating-pages/page-data.md

 - The special value `Git Last Modified` to get the last time this file has changed in the Git history.
 It uses the last modified date as fallback.

+### draft

+The draft variable mark this page as draft, which means it will be exported only in development mode, but not production environment.

 ### layout

 To define the layout that is used to render the page.
 See [Layouts](layouts.md)